infinum/ios-prince-of-versions/PoV 4.0 Migartion Guide.md

 * **Return types**

-  * Each method for checking whether update exists comes with compatible return type
+  * Each method for checking whether update exists comes with compatible return type (`UpdateResult`, `AppStoreUpdateResult`)
   * Each return type, in addition to its essential properties `updateStatus`, `updateVersion`, `updateInfo`, possesses some unique properties specialised for method of getting versioning info

   * `UpdateResult`